jonatan-lagland/nexus/README.md

 ![Nexus Responsive Design](https://i.imgur.com/yNS1vGO.gif)

+_Players might want to know what specific items do.
+To accommodate this, a tooltip is displayed, either via tapping on a mobile device or hovering on a desktop device.
+The tooltip automatically adjusts its position with available screen space in mind._

 ### Modularity

-The website is built with a key emphasis on modularity to enhance code reusability across the project.
+The website is built with a key emphasis on modularity to enhance code reusability — a characteristic of React-based development.
 Below is a code snippet for the tooltip shown in the GIF above.
 It receives three props: **data**, **event**, and **itemId**.

 * **data:** Data that will be displayed inside the tooltip.
 * **event:** Refers to a browser event, which is used to trigger the display of a tooltip.
 An event might occur when a user taps on something.
 * **itemId:** An identifier for the specific item for which the tooltip is being displayed for.
 In our case, the item is an image.

-The information is passed to a handler, which will take care of the tooltip's style and location on the viewport.
+The information is passed to a custom hook, which will take care of the tooltip's style and location on the viewport.
 These styles are assigned to a div that represents the tooltip.
 Then, the actual presentation of the data at hand, whatever it might be, is handled in another component.
+As such, the Tooltip component is only concerned with rendering logic.

     const Tooltip = ({ data, event, itemId }) => {